Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Restricted families of intervals

-\begin{proof}[Proof of Lemma \ref{lem:construction}] According to what has been told in the previous section, any strategy of Presenter forcing the use of many colors in the overlap coloring game yields an overlap game graph with large chromatic number.
-We show that for any $k\in\NN$ and any interval $R$, Presenter has a strategy $\Sigma(k,R)$ to present a family of intervals $\cgJ$ and a point $x\in R$ such that \begin{enumeratei} \item all intervals in $\cgJ$ are contained in the interior of $R$, \item the overlap graph of $\cgJ$ is triangle-free, \item $\cgJ(x)$ is a chain of nested intervals, \item Painter is forced to use at least $k$ colors on the intervals in $\cgJ(x)$. \end{enumeratei}
+\begin{proof}[Proof of Lemma \ref{lem:construction} (sketch)] According to what has been told in Section \ref{sec:overview}, any strategy of Presenter in the overlap game gives rise to an overlap game graph encoding this strategy.
+Since the overlap graph of the family $\cgJ$ presented by the strategy described in the proof of Proposition \ref{prop:overlap-strategy} is triangle-free, the overlap game graph $G$ obtained from this strategy is triangle-free as well.
+Since Algorithm is forced to use at least $k$ colors on $\cgJ$, the graph $G$ has chromatic number at least $k$ (actually, its chromatic number is exactly $k$).
+One can calculate that the number of vertices of $G$ is less than $\frac{3}{2}\cdot\smash[t]{2^{2^{k-2}}}$.
+See \cite{PKK+13} for more details. \end{proof}

-In the strategy $\Sigma(1,R)$, Presenter just puts a single interval in the interior of $R$.
-This clearly satisfies the conditions above.